miroiu/rt-script/README.md

 double: 1.0
 string: 's' | "s" | "'q'" | '"q"'
 boolean: true | false
-array of any type: [value, value, value] // where all values have to be the same type
+array of any type: [value, value, value] // where all values have to be of the same type
 ```

 Binary operators: